Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-The Plaza de la Independencia has always been the heart of Quito.
-As the hub of the old centre, it is the best place to sit, enjoy a meal, and people-watch.
-The City Hall, the cathedral, the Archbishop's Palace and the Government's Palace are all located around the square.
-The cathedral is the oldest church in South America, and is one of the city's most impressive historical and architectural sites.
-Both the Government Palace and the cathedral were scenes of shocking murders.
-In 1875, President García Moreno was murdered by machete, and in 1877 the Bishop of Quito was poisoned during a Good Friday Mass.
-But despite this gory history, the Plaza Grande is now the happy, atmospheric heart of Quito and should be the first stop for travellers.
+The Plaza de la Independencia is the best place in Quito to sit, enjoy a meal, and people-watch, with the City Hall, the cathedral, the Archbishop's Palace and the Government's Palace all located around the square.
+The cathedral is the oldest church in South America and is one of the city's most impressive historical and architectural sites.
+Historians should note that both the Government Palace and the cathedral were scenes of shocking assassinations.
+In 1875, President Garcia Moreno was murdered by machete, and in 1877 the Bishop of Quito was poisoned during a Good Friday Mass.
+However, the Plaza Grande is now the happy, atmospheric heart of Quito and should be the first stop for travellers.

 One of the few sights in Quito's New City is the round, glass-plated building of the Casa de la Cultura.
 It houses a theatre, a cinema, and two museums, the most impressive being the Museo del Banco Central.
 Ecuador's premier museum, it contains an astonishing assembly of religious art, Columbian ceramics and pre-Hispanic gold, and a huge archaeological repertoire.
-Of particular interest are the ceramics of the La Tolita society (600 BC to 400 AD) and the Gigantes de Bahía.
-On show too is the Sala de Oro (an exhibition filled with gold), and the Sala de Arte Colonial, which is packed with religious paintings and sculptures.
-English-speakers may find the information provided on exhibits limited, but the artefacts themselves will not disappoint.
+Of particular interest are the ceramics of the La Tolita society (600 BC to 400 AD) and the Gigantes de Bahia.
+On show too are the Sala de Oro (an exhibition filled with gold), and the Sala de Arte Colonial, which is packed with religious paintings and sculptures.

 Ecuador's geography has endowed the country with a variety of microclimates.
 The coast is hot all year, with a humid rainy season between December and May.
 In the mountains, climate depends on altitude, becoming cooler the higher travellers go.
 The Amazon region is hot, humid and wet, while the Galapagos Islands are dry with a steady year-round average temperature of 77ºF (25ºC).